swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Reference/settings.md

 # Extension Settings

-vscode-swift provides various settings to configure its behaviour.
+Configure the behavior of the Swift extension.

+> 💡 Tip: The Settings Editor is common to all VS Code extensions.
+See the [documentation about personalizing VS Code](https://code.visualstudio.com/docs/getstarted/personalize-vscode) for a more in-depth overview.

-The Visual Studio Code Swift extension comes with a number of settings you can use to control how it works.
-Detailed descriptions of each setting is provided in the extension settings page.
+The Swift extension comes with a number of settings you can use to control how it works.
+Detailed descriptions of each setting are provided in the extension settings page.

 This document outlines useful configuration options not covered by the settings descriptions in the extension settings page.